blossomingiris/next.js-auth/README.md

 ## Challenges, issues, thougts

 XR-Auth is experimental project.
-My goal was to become more familiar with Next.js and challenge myself to build a fullstack authentication app.
+My goal was to become more familiar with Next.js (new stack for me) and challenge myself to build a fullstack authentication app.
 I find some features of Next.js, like the App router, pretty intuitive and nice to use, while server actions make connecting to the database easier.
 Moving from React.js to Next.js made me realize the need to completely update my mindset from client components to server components, requiring more time to become familiar with consepts as SSR, ISR, caching, hydratation, etc.

 It was a challenge to use NextAuth.js, probably because of their migration to version 5, which hasn't smoothly integrated with TypeScript yet.
 Additionally, there were gaps in the documentation which made the learning curve steeper.
 As a result, I wouldn't consider it suitable for production use at this stage.